On the Benefit of Nonlinear Control for Robust Logarithmic Growth: Coin Flipping Games as a Demonstration Case: Robustness Formulation

-One way to interpret the optimization over~$K \in {\cal K}$ above is by viewing~$p$ as a random variable uniformly distributed\footnote{The uniform distribution here is being used solely for the sake of simplicity; the results to follow are easily modified to address a more general distributional robustness problem with~$p$ being drawn from a general probability distribution on $\mathcal{P}$. } over~$\mathcal{P}$.
-Then one seeks an admissible nonlinear controller which maximizes the expected value
+over all admissible controllers $K\in\mathcal{K}$.
+By viewing~$p$ as a random variable uniformly distributed over $\cal P$, the IELG is in fact proportional to the \emph{expectation} of random variable $\ELG_K$:

-In the theorem to follow, we prove that a maximizing element~$K^* \in {\cal K}$ attaining the supremum above exists and is unique, and, we provide a simple and efficient formula to compute it.
+It is noted that use of a uniform distribution, implicit in the integral above, is being used solely for the sake of simplicity of the exposition.
+As discussed in Section~VII, the analysis to follow is easily modified to address more general distributions on $\mathcal{P}$.
+In the theorem to follow in Section~VI, it is seen that element~$K^* \in {\cal K}$ maximizing the IELG exists and is unique, and, we provide a simple and efficient formula to compute it.